-The Economic Partnership Agreement applies without prejudice to the each party's legislation in the field of data protection.
-By allowing the safe transfer of personal data between the EU and Japan, the mutual adequacy findings will further facilitate commercial exchanges, thereby complementing and amplifying the benefits of the Economic Partnership Agreement.
+The Economic Partnership Agreementapplies without prejudice to the each party's legislation in the field of data protection.
+At the same time, by allowing the safe transfer of personal data between the EU and Japan, the mutual adequacy findings will further facilitate commercial exchanges, thereby complementing and amplifying the benefits of the Economic Partnership Agreement.

 Is adequacy limited in time?

-There are no time limitations, but adequacy decisions need to be closely monitored and adapted or even withdrawn in case of developments affecting the level of protection in the third country that was has been found adequate.
-To that end, the Commission will carry out a first review of the adequacy decision two years after its adoption and subsequently every four years.
+There are no time limitations, but adequacy decisions are regularly monitored.
+The Commission will carry out its first review of the Japan adequacy decision two years after its adoption and subsequently at least every four years.

 With which other countries does the EU already have adequacy decisions?